ashutoshmjain/gita/src/prologue.md

 This work, in itself, was virtuous enough to dedicate many lives; though `Dwaipayana` was just getting started!
 His purpose was to welcome `Poorna Avtaara` — the full-incarnation [^8th] of `Vishnu`, understand the wisdom 'as is', and preserve it in human mind through one of the most potent narrative ever told - `Bhagvat Gita`.

-As a complimentary gift, to ensure everyone had a fair access to this knowledge, he ushered the humanity from "spoken word " to the "written text ".
+As a complimentary gift, to ensure everyone had a fair access to this information, he ushered the humanity from "spoken word " to the "written text ".
 The immensity of his purpose, rightfully so, made him one of the immortal-eights [^immortals] in Hindu tradition.

 `Dwaipayana's` literary work was no accident.
 He came from a lineage of scholarly sages.
 His father `Maharishi Parāśara` spoke titles such as
 - `Brihat Parāśara Hora` — foundational work on Astrology;